rackerlabs/design-system/_component_design/date-picker.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-## Date selector specifications
+## Month picker specifications

-Use these specifications when you construct a date selector.
+Use these specifications when you construct a month picker.

 {% endcolumn %}